The Wild Life of Your Body

-Participation: We need citizen scientists! (stay tuned for details)
+Participation: We are collecting ideas for our next armpit project! (stay tuned for details)

 You responded overwhelmingly to belly buttons so why not explore another body part… the armpit?
-With our friends Julie Horvath-Roth, Julie Urban and David Kroll from the Nature Research Center @ the NC Museum of Natural Sciences, we hope to figure out exactly what kinds of microbes are living in our armpits, what those species might be doing in there, and if/how those species differ among people and our closest evolutionary relatives (primates!)
+Our friends Julie Horvath, Sarah Council and Julie Urban from the Nature Research Center @ the NC Museum of Natural Sciences are leading a collaborative effort to figure out exactly what kinds of microbes are living in our armpits, what those microbes might be doing in there, and if/how those microbes differ among people and our closest evolutionary relatives (primates!)

-Stay tuned here for more ways you can get involved.
+We’re not soliciting samples from the public right now, but stay tuned here for ways you can get involved in our future work.
 In the meantime, check out what Rob Dunn has to say about how mammals use the eau de bacteria created in their apocrine glands to chemically communicate with one another.

 In April 2014, we traveled up to Boston for the GET (Genomes, Environment and Traits) Conference and swabbed over 80 people from the Personal Genome Project (who had volunteered to go without product for two days!).
 Those analyses are ongoing.